 The North Face of USGS Peak

-I wrote this article about the first ascent of USGS’ north face for the Idaho State Bar magazine the Advocate.
+I wrote this article about the first ascent of the North Face of USGS Peak for the Idaho State Bar magazine, The Advocate.
 They wanted me to write an article to demonstrate that attorneys could have a life apart from their legal practice.
-This Article recounts the first ascent of the north face.
-It was originally published in The Advocate, published by the Idaho State Bar in July 1997 issues, Volume 40, No. 7.
-The Peak’s page is found at this link: USGS Peak
+This article recounts the first ascent of the North Face.
+It was originally published in The Advocate, published by the Idaho State Bar in the July 1997 issue, Volume 40, No. 7.
+The peak’s page is found at this link: USGS Peak

-“I’m not sure I can go, I have hearing the following Monday?”
+“I’m not sure I can go.
+I have a hearing the following Monday.”